ibrasonic/AutoMailer/README.md

 • User-friendly prompts for SMTP server details and email content Get started with email automation today with AutoMailer!

-Note: This tool relys mainly on sendemail utility.
+Note1: This tool relys mainly on sendemail utility.
 Therefore, the tool installs it first if it is not installed.
+Note2: In order to get SMTP credentials, you can visit sendinblue.com and sign-up there.

+Actually, this tool has been created to use the  sendemail utility and any other website that provides you with sending emails service.
+This service should provide you with the ability to send emails from any email address you want.
+That is to be able to send emails from fake email addresses.

 This tool is created by Ibrahim Badawy (IBRASONIC)
 GitHub: https://github.com/ibrasonic